-My mum once told me that we don’t go to school to learn how to be a parent.
-Although that isn’t an excuse, it’s a cop-out because it means that whatever we do, we’re not officially ‘responsible’.
+Mum once told me that we don’t go to school to learn how to be a parent.
+Although that’s not an excuse, it is a cop-out, because it means that whatever we do, we’re not officially ‘responsible.’

-Although we don’t go to school to learn how to deal with life, the most amazing childhood can’t give us a guarantee.
-Life has a knack of throwing things at us when we least expect it.
-When we’ve never had to cope or deal with our childhood in that way, it makes it even more difficult for us to learn how to deal with our issues as an adult.
+Although we may not go to school to learn how to deal with life, the most amazing childhood doesn’t give us any guarantees.
+Life has a knack of throwing things at us, when we least expect it.
+When we’ve never had to cope or deal with issues as a child, it makes it even more difficult for us to learn how to deal with our issues as an adult.

 ‘Life can be a school of hard knocks.’
-The education one gets from life is often used as a contrast to a formal education.
-People will use the school of hard knocks analogy to identify and justify their life, so they can explain the cards life has dealt them, without the formal education.
-It’s okay that we use the analogy, but we must also choose to do something about it.
+The education we may get from life is often used as a contrast to a formal education.
+People may use the school of hard knocks analogy to identify and justify their life, so they can explain the cards life has dealt them, without the formal education.
+It’s okay that we use the analogy, but we should also choose to do something about it.

-Instead, we may justify our thoughts by convincing ourselves that our life was never going to be any different, but as we continue to justify our thoughts, we will never change the things we need to change.
+We may justify our thoughts by convincing ourselves that our life was never going to be any different, but as we may continue to justify our thoughts, we can never change the things we need to change.